gophercloud/gophercloud/README.md

   Credentials, a pre-generated token, or any other supported authentication mechanism.

-For users that have the OpenStack dashboard installed, there's a shortcut.
+For users who have the OpenStack dashboard installed, there's a shortcut.
 If you visit the `project/api_access` path in Horizon and click on the "Download OpenStack RC File" button at the top right hand corner, you can download either a `clouds.yaml` file or an `openrc` bash file that exports all